 I was clearly apprehensive when they approached my solitary chair and began to play.
 Immediately and cheerfully they were ushered on to the next table by waiters who had spotted me recoiling involuntarily.

 The food was delicious, the service friendly and the free honey brandy at the end of the meal was most welcome before I ventured back out into the blizzard.

 Everyone I had spoken to from Bosnian barmen and a reflexologist to one of my closest friends in London, had told me that I must try ćevapi, a national dish consisting of lamb meatballs with pitta bread and onion.

-For drinking, Caffe Miris Dunja on Cizmedziluk is a two-storey, family run cafe with great lattes and a fairy cottage ambience.
+For drinking, Caffe Miris Dunja on Cizmedziluk is a two-story, family-run cafe with great lattes and a fairy cottage ambiance.

 If the dense, pulsing crowd was anything to go by, it’s quite the destination bar right now.
 The Wine Bar Brasil has a great wine list and incredibly tender steaks.
 The bar staff there offered to take me on a tour of the “real REAL Sarajevo” when their shifts ended, but since they knocked off at 1 a.m. that dose of reality will have to wait for next time.

 You may also like: 10 Tips for Adventurous Solo Travel for Women